mbumba/traffic-alerts/README.md

 #Now you can import table from .sql file:
 mysql -u username -p -D traffic-alerts < traffic-alerts.sql #Type your MySQL username instead of username
 ```
-Edit the server configuration file and set MySQL credentials a Facebook APP credentials.
+Edit the server configuration file and set MySQL credentials and Facebook APP credentials.
 ```sh
 nano config.js
 ```